hodgyj/Game/README.md

 Unravel the mystery of this small dungeon you find yourself in, find weird and wonderful ways in which you can die.
 Dare you take on the dungeons monster?

-To launce the game, use command prompt.
+To launch the game, use command prompt.

 navigate to the correct directory using >cd C:\game directory